zendframework/zend-expressive-authentication-oauth2/docs/book/v1/usage.md

 ```

 The previous configuration will instruct `zend-expressive-authentication` to use
+the OAuth2 adapter provided in this package.
+(Unlike other adapters, this
-the OAuth2 adapter.
-This adapter does not require a `Zend\Expressive\Authentication\UserRepositoryInterface`.
+adapter does not require a `Zend\Expressive\Authentication\UserRepositoryInterface`;
-The OAuth2 database with user and client credentials is managed by the component
+the OAuth2 database with user and client credentials is managed by the component
-itself.
+itself.)

 When the service alias is configured, you can immediately begin authenticating
 your application/API by adding the `AuthenticationMiddleware` to either your